ExchangeUnion/Lightning-Swap-PoC-v1/LIGHTNING-03-channels.md

 ```

 ### checking graph information again
 Before we check swap route lets verify that the nodes see correct pictures of the network (graph). you should notice 2 nodes and 2 edges.
 Both edges should have valid `node1_policy` and `node2_policy`.
 Swap and route will not work if the infomation is missing.
 Note the `time_lock_delta` which should be 144 for the Bitcoin channel and 576 for the Litecoin channel.
+Note that this screen was done in a different session so you will not get exact numbers and strings.

 ```shell
 $ lncli --rpcserver=localhost:10002 --no-macaroons describegraph